MouathMasalmah/DataBase-project/README.md

-Welcome to the DataBase-project, We created this project during the Database course at Birzeit University, and we chose Royal Company to be the company for which the program would be built.
+Welcome to the DataBase-project, This project was developed as part of the database course at Birzeit University for Royal Company.
+The project contains several interfaces, including a login screen, a new user registration screen, an admin dashboard, screens for managing customers and sales, and other interfaces.
 We attach some pictures of the interfaces we prepared:

 ![download (2)](https://github.com/user-attachments/assets/5c3d6bca-1bc5-4b3c-85ff-793431a0c55c)
 ![download (3)](https://github.com/user-attachments/assets/c7238c6f-7ba3-42f0-b62c-2b8027a2e4ea)